XRoemer/puredata/new_sequencer/README.md

 Creates items by clicking

-Usage: Download zip of upper folder, unpack and start sequencer from the folder new_sequencer.pd
+Usage: Download zip of upper folder, unpack and start sequencer.pd from the folder new_sequencer

 Works with Purr Data, tested on win7